Aniket28999/XenonStack-assignment/README.md

 - React for frontend
 - Express, Nodejs for backend
 - MongoDB for database (Mongo ATLAS)
+- JWT tokens for authentication
+- Nodemailer api for Forget Password
+- Schema in Database are: signUp Schema for Registration and contactUs Schema for ContactUS

  When you open the webpage you will get this: